An Ancestral blog by Terrell Ledbetter, 6th great grandson of John Walker submitted 2/25/2019

 In 1704 an Act was invoked which derived Presbyterians from public office and deprived clergy of legal standings.
 In addition, England closed Irish cattle, dairy and cloth from foreign markets.
 To make matters worse, between 1714 and 1719, Northern Ireland suffered from terrible bad harvests.

 About this time, John Walker I had his pension vacated.
 With the pension gone, loss of income due to clothing material tariffs, the Irish harvest impact and the continual fighting between religious groups, he was contemplating departure.
 In 1720 John and Jane Staples Walker’s children were from the ages of eighteen to twenty-five years of age.
 John and Jane’s son John II departed Derry in 1720 to the American colonies.
-No records show the departure port nor port of entry, but it was most likely Philadelphia as the family moved a short distance away to the Delaware Colony.
+The departure port was likely Newry or Stranghorn Bay and the arrival port was along the coast of Delaware.

 picture of Bohemia Creek which flows to Elk River then the Chesapeake Bay